 Scenario: An instructor wishes to raise funds for a scholarship.
 They show a DVD of a motion picture on which the copyright has expired and charge admission fees.

 Fair use?
 Yes.
 The copyright of the motion picture has expired, which places the motion picture in the public domain.

 Showing a DVD or video that is still under copyright for non-classroom use

 Scenario: The facts are the same as those in the previous example except that the movie is protected by copyright.

 Fair use?
 No. This infringes on the copyright owner's right to market the work.

 Ripping a DVD and posting the film online

-Scenario: An instructor is teaching an online class and wants to post a film in Blackboard.
-They only have the DVD, so they rip it and add the content to Blackboard.
+Scenario: An instructor is teaching an online class and wants to post a film in Canvas.
+They only have the DVD, so they rip it and add the content to Canvas.